Auckland International Airport Limited – Annual report – 30 June 2025

 (b) Carrying value of property, plant and equipment

-Judgement is required to determine whether the fair value of land, buildings and services, runway, taxiways and aprons and infrastructural assets has changed materially from the last revaluation.
+Judgement is required to determine whether the fair value of land, buildings and services, runway, taxiways and aprons and infrastructural assets has changed materially from the last independent revaluation.
 The determination of fair value at the time of the revaluation requires estimates and assumptions based on market conditions at that time.
 Changes to estimates, assumptions or market conditions subsequent to a revaluation will result in changes to the fair value of property, plant and equipment.

 The carrying value of property, plant and equipment and the valuation methodologies and assumptions are disclosed in note 11(a) and note 11(c) respectively.

-(c) Movements in the carrying value of property, plant and equipment
+c) Movements in the carrying value of property, plant and equipment

 When revaluations are carried out by independent valuers, the valuer determines a value for individual assets.
 This may involve allocations to individual assets from projects and allocations to individual assets within a class of assets.
 The allocations to individual assets may be different to the allocations performed at the time a project was completed or different to the allocations to the individual asset made at the previous asset revaluation.
 These differences at an asset level may be material and can impact the income statement.